WHO declares COVID-19 outbreak a pandemic, India suspends all tourist visas till April 15

 New Delhi, Mar 12: In a bid to contain the spread of noval corona virus, India has suspended all regular visas till April 15.
 The move comes in the wake of Coronavirus scare as the World Health Organisation (WHO) has declared COVID19 a 'pandemic'.

+The suspension will come into effect from 1200 GMT on March 13 at the port of departure.

-A statement issued by the Ministry of Health and Family Welfare late on Wednesday said that all existing visas, except diplomatic, official, UN/International Organizations, employment, project visas, stand suspended till the said date.
+All existing visas, except diplomatic, official, UN/International Organizations, employment, project visas, stand suspended till the said date, said a statement issued by the Ministry of Health and Family Welfare late on Wednesday.

 Coronavirus: India suspends all tourist visas till April 15 in a bid to curb spread of virus